 At a time when central government is cutting funding for public services and cutting welfare benefits for those out of work and in work, we need strong and independent voluntary and community organisations more than ever.
 As well as providing day-to-day services to residents, we know that the sector can use its independence and creativity to challenge social injustices.
-Islington Council is therefore committed to continuing substantial support for the us to meet our priorities.
-It outlines the approach that we will take in our work with the sector and makes a serie of commitments that seek to maximise our collective resources in an increasingly constrained financial context.
+Islington Council is therefore committed to continuing substantial support for the VCS, including maintaining our grants programmes and harnessing external funding opportunities.

 This strategy sets out the role we see for voluntary and community sector organisations in the borough in helping us to meet our priorities.
-It outlines the approach that we will take in our work with the sector and makes a series
+It outlines the approach that we will take in our work with the sector and makes a series of commitments that seek to maximise our collective resources in an increasingly constrained financial context.